FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_process.md

 ##### Restricted Operations
 * To specify the exact system call, a *system-call number* is usually assigned to each system call.
 The user code is thus responsible for placing the desired system-call number in a register or at a specified location on the stack.
 ##### Switching Between Processes
 If a process is running on the CPU, this by definition means the OS is *not* running.
-How can the operating system *regain control* of the CPU so that it can switch between processes.
+How can the operating system *regain control* of the CPU so that it can switch between processes?
+###### A Cooprative Approach: Wait For System Calls